Multiple Line Graphs — Who's Actually the GOAT?

 Output:

-This gives you a cool visual of who's been consistent, who had a comeback, and who's been ghosting.
+The graph will tell you who's been consistent, who had a hot streak, and who's been completely ghosting this season.